 The Cajas National Park offers a tundra vegetation 3900m above sea level, something that is unique from other national parks in South America.

 Travelers looking to do some hiking around Cuenca should not miss Cajas National Park!

 Without further ado, here is the guide to hiking Cajas National Park in Ecuador.

 The easiest way to get to Cajas National Park is with a tour agency.
-However, I highly advise against doing so because getting to Cajas National Park is extremely easy on your own and it is extremely safe.
-To get Cajas National Park, you will want to base yourself in Cuenca.
+However, I wouldn’t recommend doing so because getting to Cajas National Park is easy on your own, safe, and is really what traveling is all about!
+To get to Cajas National Park, you will want to base yourself in Cuenca.